CartridgeStack/midi-to-vgm/README.md

 # midi-to-vgm
-Claude Skill for converting Midis to VGM for use w/ SGDK
+Claude Skill for converting Midis to VGM for use w/ Sega Genesis